truethatplaya/09-readme-generator/READMEsample.md

-  # <README Generator>
+  # <README generator>

   ## Description

-  This application will generate a README file for your project
+  This application will create a README.

   ## Table of Contents
   - [Installation](#installation)